JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  -3
 ```

-Note that the body of such a function is written in the same way as a normal function.
-The arguments are defined after the `do` keyword.
-However, it is usually better to create an actual function
+However, it is usually better to create an actual anonymous function beforehand.

 ```jldoctest anonym; output = false
 function f(x, y)